Larry Fitzgerald Biography

 During the 2004 NFL Draft, he was drafted third overall by ‘Arizona Cardinals.’
 Larry made his NFL debut on September 12 that year against ‘St. Louis Rams.’

-He became the youngest player at 21 years and 110 days to set a record of scoring at least two touchdown receptions in a single game in a match against ‘St. Louis Rams’ on December 19, 2004.
-The record was later broken in 2010 by Aaron Hernandez of ‘New England Patriots.’
+He became the youngest player at 21 years and 110 days to set a record of scoring at least two touchdown receptions in a single game in a match against the ‘St. Louis Rams’ on December 19, 2004.
+The record was later broken in 2010 by Aaron Hernandez of the ‘New England Patriots.’

 Larry had 103 receptions for 1,409 yards and 10 touchdowns during the 2005 NFL season and was named in the NFL’s all-star game for the 2005 season, and the 2006 Pro Bowl, marking his first ‘Pro Bowl.’
 He joined hands with Anquan Boldin and created one of the most powerful wide receiver tandems in the league.

-He had 100 receptions for 1,409 yards and 10 touchdowns during the 2007 season and was nicknamed by the local media as "The Best Hands in the NFL" and "Sticky Fingers.”
-‘Arizona Cardinals’ signed 4 years contract extension, worth $40 million, with him at the end of the season.
+He had 100 receptions for 1,409 yards and 10 touchdowns during the 2007 season and was nicknamed by the local media "The Best Hands in the NFL" and "Sticky Fingers.”
+The Arizona Cardinals signed a 4 years contract extension, worth $40 million, with him at the end of the season.

 Continue Reading Below

-His three touchdown receptions in a playoff game in the NFC Championship for the 2008 NFL season tied a NFL record.
+His three touchdown receptions in a playoff game in the NFC Championship for the 2008 NFL season tied an NFL record.
 With this, he emerged as the first player in the history of the NFL to achieve such success during a conference championship game.

 The Cardinals (including Larry), as the National Football Conference (NFC) champions, faced the American Football Conference (AFC) champions, Pittsburgh Steelers, at the Super Bowl XLIII on February 1, 2009.
 The ‘Steelers’ won the game with a score of 27–23.

-With 546 receiving yards, 30 receptions and 7 touchdown receptions, Larry set a single postseason record that outperformed the earlier records of Jerry Rice set during the 1988–89 NFL playoffs.
+With 546 receiving yards, 30 receptions, and 7 touchdown receptions, Larry set a single postseason record that outperformed the earlier records of Jerry Rice set during the 1988–89 NFL playoffs.
 He continued his remarkable performance in the NFL’s all-star game for the 2008 season, the 2009 Pro Bowl held on February 8, 2009.
 He caught two more touchdown passes in the game where the NFC defeated the AFC, 30–21.
 Larry received the ‘MVP’ honor and was named a ‘First-team All-Pro’ for the 2008 season.

-His performance in 2009 season (including 97 receptions for 1,092 yards and 13 touchdowns) got him his third consecutive Pro Bowl, overall fourth of his career.
+His performance in the 2009 season (including 97 receptions for 1,092 yards and 13 touchdowns) got him his third consecutive Pro Bowl, overall fourth of his career.

-The ‘Cardinals’ signed an 8-year, $120 million contract with him on August 20, 2011, that tied him with Richard Seymour as the NFL’s fifth highest paid player.
-He earned the ‘NFC Offensive Player of the Week’ honours after having 7 receptions for 146 yards and 2 touchdowns against the ‘Philadelphia Eagles’ on November 13 that year.
-He earned the honour three more times - 2012, 2014 and 2015.
+The Cardinals signed an 8-year, $120 million contract with him on August 20, 2011, that tied him with Richard Seymour as the NFL’s fifth highest-paid player.
+He earned the ‘NFC Offensive Player of the Week’ honors after having 7 receptions for 146 yards and 2 touchdowns against the Philadelphia Eagles on November 13 that year.
+He earned the honor three more times - in 2012, 2014, and 2015.

 He finished the 2011 season with 80 receptions for 1,411 yards and 8 touchdowns, apart from setting a personal record of 17.6 yards per catch.

-The ‘Cardinals’ signed a new multi-year contract with him on February 18, 2015, with a minimum of $11 million guaranteed over the next two seasons.
+The Cardinals signed a new multi-year contract with him on February 18, 2015, with a minimum of $11 million guaranteed over the next two seasons.
 He became the youngest and the eleventh player to reach the milestone of 1,000 career receptions in the thirteenth week of that season.
 The Cardinals completed the season with a 13–3 record and won the NFC West.
-Larry had 109 receptions for 1,215 yards and 9 touchdowns, and was selected for his ninth Pro Bowl.
+Larry had 109 receptions for 1,215 yards and 9 touchdowns and was selected for his ninth Pro Bowl.

-The ‘Cardinals’ signed a one-year and $11 million contract extension with him on August 5, 2016.
+The Cardinals signed a one-year and $11 million contract extension with him on August 5, 2016.
 Larry finished the season with 107 receptions for 1,023 yards and 6 touchdowns and garnered the 3rd position on the all-time career reception list.
 He was selected to his tenth career Pro Bowl that season.

-The ‘Cardinals’ signed a one-year contract extension for the 2018 season with him on November 17, 2017.
+The Cardinals signed a one-year contract extension for the 2018 season with him on November 17, 2017.
 Although he was named in his eleventh Pro Bowl on December 19 that year, later it was declared that Larry would be replaced by Seattle Seahawks’ Doug Baldwin.

-The cover of video game, ‘NCAA Football 2005,’ of EA Sports featured him.
+The cover of the video game, ‘NCAA Football 2005,’ of EA Sports featured him.
 He was also featured on the cover of ‘Madden NFL 10’ with Troy Polamalu.

 Personal Life & Legacy